okb3wok/art-komnata/README.md

 # 🧐 About

 The website for Design Studio ARTKOMHATA.
+Written on PHP the site is built on the MVC pattern.
 Project workflow is based on [webpack](https://webpack.js.org/).
 Admin panel is based on [AdminLTE v4.0](https://adminlte.io/AdminLTE)

 ## Getting started